ottowayi/pycomm3/README.rst

 getting the controller info will automatically disable that feature.
 If you disable ``init_info`` and are using a controller on a version lower than 21, set the ``plc.use_instance_ids`` attribute to false or your reads/writes will fail.

+Default behavior is to use the Extended Forward Open service when opening a connection.
+This allows the use of 4KB of data for each request, standard is only 500B.
+Although this requires the communications module to be an EN2T or newer and the PLC firmware to be version 20 or newer.
+To use standard Forward Open service set the ``large_packets`` kwarg to False.

 Reading/Writing Tags
 --------------------